-COMMISSIONER HILL: Also, I wanted to know, Kupuna Auntie Patty had mentioned that a child was killed crossing the street there before, and I just wondered where are they -- you did look into it and you did mention that there's been some resolution.
-But as far as she recommended that it become a one-way street and where we happens to be my parish.
-And I'm there every Saturday 1 night for mass.
-And when I asked Father Joseph about it, 2 3 who is our pastor, he said that he didn't get notification.
-So the fact that the letter went to the 4 principal, who really doesn't run the church and is not 5 responsible for Sacred Hearts Church or school, I think, Father Joseph has -- this is hearsay, if 7 was misdirected. you will, but when I spoke with him on Saturday night, I said, did you send in testimony about the duplex.
-And he 10 said -- I mean the apartment.
+1 happens to be my parish.
+And I'm there every Saturday 2 night for mass.
+And when I asked Father Joseph about it, 3 who is our pastor, he said that he didn't get 4 notification.
+So the fact that the letter went to the 5 principal, who really doesn't run the church and is not 6 responsible for Sacred Hearts Church or school, I think, 7 was misdirected.
+Father Joseph has this is hearsay, if 8 you will, but when I spoke with him on Saturday night, I 9 said, did you send in testimony about the duplex.
+And he 10 said I mean the apartment.
 And he said, I don't know 11 anything about it.
 So I sent him some information and 12 asked him to please email his perspective.
-13 perspective is we have mass every morning, there will be 14 construction, we have school five days a week, there will 15 be construction, there will be equipment coming in and 16 out, there will be cars and trucks and workers coming in 17 That street is so narrow that the quardrail has been hit umpteen times.
-18 I was in back of a car that 19 missed the curb and hit it.
+His 13 perspective is we have mass every morning, there will be 14 construction, we have school five days a week, there will 15 be construction, there will be equipment coming in and 16 out, there will be cars and trucks and workers coming in 17 and out.
+That street is so narrow that the guardrail has 18 been hit umpteen times.
+I was in back of a car that 19 missed the curb and hit it.
 There are people who walk 20 down that road on the right-hand side, should be on the 21 left, but the right-hand is a little friendlier, to church 22 Saturday night.
-Our choir master almost got hit with someone coming around the corner because you can't see it.
-23 24 So I have some real concerns that -- that maybe not all 25 the input was sent to the right people who should be answering these questions.
-And I have a grave concern 1 2 about rezoning this property when there are so many critical issues that need to be addressed with the church 3 and the school right there in that very narrow road.
-4 Rory, you don't have to address CHAIR ROBINSON: 5 that, but if you -- if you want to attack it, you can.
-6 MR. FRAMPTON: I don't know if I want to attack 7 it.
-8 CHAIR ROBINSON: Okay.
-9 MR. FRAMPTON: But --10 CHAIR ROBINSON: (Inaudible), then.
+Our choir master almost got hit with 23 someone coming around the corner because you can't see it.
+24 So I have some real concerns that that maybe not all 25 the input was sent to the right people who should be

+2 a about rezoning this property when there are so many 3 0 critical issues that need to be addressed with the church 4 a and the school right there in that very narrow road.
+5 CHAIR ROBINSON: Rory, you don't have to address 6 t that, but if you if you want to attack it, you can.
+7 MR. FRAMPTON: I don't know if I want to attack 8 3 it.
+9 CHAIR ROBINSON: Okay.
+10 MR. FRAMPTON: But 11 CHAIR ROBINSON: (Inaudible), then.
 I'm sorry.
-11 I didn't mean it that way.
-If you want -- if you want --12 if you want to respond, it's up to you.
-13 MR. FRAMPTON: Yeah.
-You know, the applicant as 14 well, he's -- his children went to Sacred Hearts and he's 15 participated and helped at the church for over 20 years 16 with the bazaar.
-And, you know, in terms of inviting 17 the -- the people from the parish, I -- I will --18 COMMISSIONER LA COSTA: Pastor.
-19 MR. FRAMPTON: Yeah, pastor.
-So I had an 20 assistant, an environmental consultant, helping me who, 21 also, went to Sacred Hearts.
-And she was the one that 22 coordinated the input.
-And I was reading her writeup that 23 said that all Sacred Hearts School and the Catholic Church 24 staff, Maria Lanakila Catholic Church staff were invited 25
+12 I didn't mean it that way.
+If you want if you want 13 : if you want to respond, it's up to you.
+14 MR. FRAMPTON: Yeah.
+You know, the applicant as 15 1 well, he's his children went to Sacred Hearts and he's 16 ] participated and helped at the church for over 20 years 17 with the bazaar.
+And, you know, in terms of inviting 18 1 the the people from the parish, I I will 19 COMMISSIONER LA COSTA: Pastor.
+20 MR. FRAMPTON: Yeah, pastor.
+So I had an 21 assistant, an environmental consultant, helping me who, 22 also, went to Sacred Hearts.
+And she was the one that 23 coordinated the input.
+And I was reading her writeup that 24 said that all Sacred Hearts School and the Catholic Church 25 staff, Maria Lanakila Catholic Church staff were invited